MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UpgradeURL_Param.md

   1. In the file, make sure you can see the **param1**, **Final URL**, and **Tracking template** columns.
 If you don't see the columns, you can add the columns to the file.
   1. In the **param1** column, copy the tracking portion of your {param1} and paste it into the **Tracking template** column.
 Then insert {lpurl} where your original landing page URL once appeared.
   1. In the **param1** column, copy the landing page portion of your {param1} and paste it into the **Final URL** column.
   1. Make sure that the landing page URL is set to the domain name of the display URL.
-For example, the “contoso.com” in “www.contoso.com”
+For example, the â€œcontoso.comâ€ in â€œwww.contoso.comâ€
   1. Delete the contents of the param1 column.
 This column should be empty before you import the file.
   1. Save the file.
   1. In Microsoft Advertising Editor, select **Import** and then **Import from file**.